-Note.— Additional information related to the effects of interference from FM broadcasting on aeronautical use of the band 108–117.975 MHz is contained in Attachment G and in Volume II of this handbook.
+Note.— Additional information related to the effects of interference from FM broadcasting on aeronautical use of the band 108–117.975 MHz is contained in Attachment G and in Volume II of this handbook.[If update SM.1009, may need to update the Attachment?]

 Use of the band 108–117.975 MHz by the aeronautical mobile (R) service

-WRC-03 adopted Resolution 413 (which was amended at WRC-07 and again at WRC-12) to reflect the additional allocation to the AM(R)S as per 5.197A (WRC-07) in the band 108–117.975 MHz and to provide for the conditions of using this band by the AM(R)S.
+WRC-03 adopted Resolution 413 (which was amended at WRC-07 and again at WRC-12) to reflect the additional allocation to the AM(R)S as per No 5.197A (WRC-07) in the band 108–117.975 MHz and to provide for the conditions of using this band by the AM(R)S.

 Resolution 413 (Rev. WRC-12) invites ITU-R to study any compatibility issues between the broadcasting service and GBAS/VDL Mode 4 that may arise from the introduction of appropriate digital sound broadcasting systems.